jimmywarting/hyperkv/readme.markdown

 Note that keys are only removed with respect to `opts.links`, not globally and that edits made in forks may cause deleted keys to "reappear".
 This is by design.

+If `opts.value` is set, the deletion tombstone will include a value.

 `cb(err, node)` fires from the underlying `log.add()` call.